-CPMs typically range from a few dollars, all the way up to $100, depending on your audience, the size of your show, and many other factors.
-You don't want to price your show too low, because then you won't make very much money.
+Pricing can be tricky, as you don't want to price your show too low, because then you won't make very much money.
 And you don't want to price your show too high, because then advertisers won't want to buy it.

-Providing this information helps advertisers understand your audience and influence, so probably best to choose the accounts that are most active / have the most engaged listeners.
+Include links to social media accounts.
+You can use your own personal accounts or accounts you've created for your podcast.
+Providing this information helps advertisers understand your audience and influence, so it’s best to choose the accounts that are most active / have the most engaged audiences.